World Cup 2022 European Qualifiers: Who has qualified for Qatar? Group tables, standings, fixtures, dates

 Group E

-Belgium top the FIFA world rankings and are pulling clear in Group E with 13 points from four wins and a draw in five games - five points clear of the Czech Republic, who do not play again until October.
+Belgium top the FIFA world rankings and pulled further clear in Group E after edging Belarus to make it five wins from six games.
+They are now nine points clear of the Czech Republic, who do not play again until October.

-Roberto Martinez's side could increase their lead to eight points when they come up against Belarus on Wednesday - who held on until the final minutes in the 3-2 defeat against Wales on Sunday.
+Wales' automatic qualification hopes suffered a significant blow after a stalemate against Estonia.

 Group F